Before the operation

 You will be encouraged to get out of bed and start moving around as soon as you can to lower the risk of blood clots.
 You may also be prescribed injections to reduce the risk of blood clots.

-You will go home one to seven days after your operation, depending on your recovery and your doctor’s advice.
+You will go home one to five days after your operation, depending on your recovery and your doctor’s advice.